 As noted above, most of the B’tselem report indeed refers to divisions based on nationality.
 This isn’t apartheid.
 It is the nature of citizenship.

 And as also noted above, Israel doesn’t divide based on ethnicity.
 It is, rather, a multi-ethnic country in which all citizens have the same individual rights.
 Arabs vote in Israel’s election.
-They are represented in its parliament, have been government ministers, represent the country as diplomats.
+They are represented in its parliament, have been government ministers, and represent the country as diplomats.
 They are Supreme Court justices.
 They serve in the Israeli army and hold senior positions.
 They work as doctors side-by-side with Jews, earn college degrees alongside Jews, recreate alongside Jews, and live alongside Jews.

 Israel can be a messy place geopolitically.
 Due to a history of rejection by its neighbors and wars driven by that rejection, the country’s borders haven’t been finalized.
 And in the absence of finalized borders, it has built settlements in the West Bank.
 But it has also repeatedly offered to dismantle settlements, withdraw from almost all of the West Bank, and draw borders that separate it and a Palestinian state.